2021 Mechanical Engineering Degree Guide

 Every school will have different requirements, but some courses you can expect to come across include: circuits and electronics, chemistry, statistics, dynamics, differential equations, thermodynamics, materials science, principle of design, principles of engineering, and fluid mechanics and aerodynamics.

-The United States has 337 different schools where you can get a degree in mechanical engineering.
-Our 2020 Best Colleges for Mechanical Engineering ranking analyzes 272 of these schools to determine the best overall colleges for mechanical engineering students.
+There are 374 schools offering degrees in mechanical engineering in the United States.
+Our 2021 Best Colleges for Mechanical Engineering ranking analyzes 274 of these schools to determine the best overall colleges for mechanical engineering students.
 Continue reading to check out one of our many unbiased rankings of ME programs later in this article.

 Mechanical Engineering Degree Requirements